Author: Adrien Ray

 1. "THE HALLUX VALGUS IS DUE TO HIGH HEELS"

-Hallux valgus is a complex deformation whose origin is not yet fully understood.
+Hallux valgus, also known as bunion is a complex deformity whose origin is not yet fully understood.
 Bone architecture, genetic character, hyperlaxity and many other factors are recognized as contributing to its development.
 To date, however, no study has proven the role of high heels in the genesis of this pathology.
-By causing a displacement of the center of gravity previously, they increase the symptomatology and the pains, as the narrowness of these shoes.
+However. by causing a displacement of the center of gravity previously, they increase the symptomatology and the pains, as the narrowness of these shoes.
 They therefore represent an aggravating factor in a context of hallux valgus already installed.

-2. "IT IS NECESSARY TO WAIT UNTIL THE PAINS ARE VERY IMPORTANT BEFORE CONSULTING"
+2. "IT IS NECESSARY TO WAIT UNTIL THE PAIN BECOMES VERY IMPORTANT BEFORE CONSULTING"

-3. "THE CORRECTION SURGERY OF AN ONION FOOT IS VERY PAINFUL"
+3. "THE CORRECTION SURGERY OF A BUNION IS VERY PAINFUL"

-If you ask a 25-year-old woman who has had an onyx on her feet, there is a good chance she describes the experience as a real trauma, often compared to the pain of childbirth.
+If you ask a woman who has had a bunion (hallux valgus) surgery 20 years ago, there is a good chance she describes the experience as a real trauma, often compared to the pain of childbirth!
 Again, this vision is not at all short today.
-With the development of surgical and anesthetic techniques, pain is clearly no longer a problem.
+With the development of surgical and anesthetic techniques, micro-invasive surgery or improvement in follow-up, pain is clearly no longer a problem.
 Naturally, each person perceives the pain differently, but it is transitory, well managed by the drugs and one quickly describes a discomfort more than a true pain.

-4. "WE CAN CORRECT THE ONIONS WITH LASER"
+4. "WE CAN CORRECT THE BUNIONS WITH LASER"